Subject Leader - Mrs Newbold

 - Year 6 are provided with “Bike-ability” sessions which aims to develop mastery in cycle handling in an off road environment and prepare riders for cycling on the road.

-- Our subscription to “Active Maths” allows opportunities for maths learning to be more active so increasing children’s daily access to physical exercise.
+- Our subscription to “Active Maths” allows opportunities for maths and English learning to be more active so increasing children’s daily access to physical activity.

 - Sport Premium Funding has provided opportunities to support our implementation.

-We hope to encourage children to develop a life-long love of physical activity which benefits their physical and mental health.
-PE and daily exercise can reduce stress, tension and anxiety and is proven to improve attention in the classroom.
-It gives children opportunities to develop and shine in areas outside of academic subjects improving their self-esteem and overall well-being.
+We hope to encourage children to develop a life-long love of physical activity which ultimately benefits their physical and mental health.
+Physical education and physical activity can reduce stress, tension and anxiety and is proven to improve attention in the classroom.
+It gives children opportunities to develop and shine in areas outside of academic subjects, improving their self-esteem and overall well-being.

-The PE curriculum is planned to demonstrate a progression of skills in the different physical activity areas as well as introduce children to a wide range of different sports and activities which they could continue with outside their school day.
+The PE curriculum is planned to offer a progression of skills in a wide variety of physical activity areas as well as introduce children to a wide range of new and different sports and activities which they hopefully will continue with competitively and socially outside their school day for years to come.
 Well planned inclusive PE lessons encourages teamwork and leadership skills as well as fairness and tolerance of everyone from different starting points.
+Everyone is included; everyone plays their part in the team; everyone can progress.